27 High School Internships in NYC in 2025

 Duration: Six weeks

 Ladders for Leaders is administered by the New York Department of Youth & Community Development.
-The program allows high school and college students between the ages of 16 and 24 to complete paid internships (interns earn a minimum of $16 per hour) with a wide range of organizations, ranging from positions with industry-leading businesses, nonprofits, and government agencies.
+Part of NYC’s Summer Youth Employment Program, Ladders for Leaders allows high school and college students between the ages of 16 and 24 to complete paid internships (interns earn a minimum of $16 per hour) with a wide range of organizations, ranging from positions with industry-leading businesses, nonprofits, and government agencies.

 Participants must be residents of New York City who are able to legally work in the city and must have prior volunteer or paid work experience.
 Interns receive pre-employment training and, following the program, are invited to attend post-internship opportunities and networking events.

 Program participants learn about the criminal justice system from the inside by engaging in a wide range of workshops and discussions with staff at the Manhattan District Attorney’s Office.
-To be eligible, you must live in or attend school in Manhattan and must be a current high school sophomore, junior, or senior at the time of applying.
+To be eligible, you must live in Manhattan and must be a current high school sophomore, junior, or senior at the time of applying.
 Interns are paid minimum wage for their participation in the program.

-12. New-York Historical Society Student Historian Internship Program
+13. The New York Historical Student Historian Internship Program

 If you’re a history buff, this may be the program for you!
-You’ll have the opportunity to conduct your own research on a topic that is important to you, and in the process, you’ll work with historian mentors, visit history archives around the city, lead gallery tours, and produce your own digital projects.
+You’ll have the opportunity to conduct your own research on this year’s theme—Our Composite Nation: Frederick Douglass’ America.
+In the process, you’ll work with historian mentors, visit history archives around the city, lead gallery tours, and produce your own digital projects.

-Applicants must be entering grades 10, 11, or 12, live in and attend school in one of the five boroughs of New York City, and be able to legally work in the city.
-While this opportunity is unpaid for most participants, some interns with demonstrated financial need will be offered a stipend.
+Applicants must be entering grades 10, 11, or 12, live in and attend school in one of the five boroughs of New York City (or certain areas of New York State, Connecticut, and New Jersey), and be able to legally work in the city.
+Interns will receive a $700 stipend upon successful completion of the internship.

-Application Deadline: Registration on a rolling basis year-round
+Application Deadline: Registration is on a rolling basis year-round

 Duration: Eight weeks